StrangeRanger/bash-style-guide/README.md

 3 spaces
 ```

-Notice that it loses the amount of spaces.
+Notice that it loses the number of spaces.
 This is due to the fact that the
 variable is expanded and undergoes word-splitting because it is unquoted.
 This loop results in the 3 following commands being executed:

 ``` bash